SantosDee/SantosDee/README.md

-- 👋 Hi, I’m Osama knows as Santos a self taught Developer
+- 👋 Hi, I’m sam knows as Santos a self taught Developer
 - 👀 I’m interested in Cloud enigneer, Cloud architect, software engineer, network engineer and security, UX Design, and more
 - 🌱 I’m currently learning cloud specialist aka aws cloud courses
 - 💞️ I’m looking to collaborate on mmany IT developers and companies so i can expand my experience and connection